nadavmisgav/whirl_beetle_segmentation/README.md

                         Number of batches to create
 ```

-> Note that not many frames are needed for training and this was tested only for the default HEIGHT and WIDTH.
+> Note that not many frames are needed for training as it is a few show implementation.
+This was tested only for the default HEIGHT and WIDTH.

 ### Tagging
 To tag the ripples use our tagging tool `src/tag_data.py`, to use the tool place images to tag inside the `data/tag/data` folder.
 Run `src/tag_data.py` and use the following keys,